Frank Gill (engineer): Wireless

 In 1922, the first official radio broadcast triggered a demand from many other stations to apply for broadcast licenses from the GPO.
 It was evident to the Postmaster General that chaos could occur if all the licences requested were issued and the best solution would be to have just one broadcasting company.
 In the interests of all parties concerned, it was decided that the initial meeting to discuss the issue would be held on neutral territory and thus the Institute of Electrical Engineers was chosen.

 As President of the IEE Gill chaired the preliminary committee to establish one broadcasting company and this led to the foundation of the BBC.
+Gill suggested the name "British Broadcasting Company" and held the chairmanship of the new organsisation from May 1922 to July 1922 when he was replaced by Sir William Noble.

 Later life

 Gill was chairman of the Telephone Development Association in 1935 and 1941 and it is evident from the war diary of Sir Clifford Copland Paterson that Gill’s position in British Industry contributed towards the war effort during this period.
 In 1941 he was made a KCMG in recognition of his services to the telephone industry.
 In 1946 he was made an Honorary Member of the CCIF, who later became ITU-T. Gill made his last radio broadcast in February 1947 for the centenary celebration of the birth of Alexander Graham Bell.

 For modernisation of the Shanghai Telephone Company, he was awarded the Order of Brilliant Star in 1949.

 Gill was drawn into controversy in 2003 over who actually invented the telephone when archived documents unearthed by the Science Museum, London suggested that a device made by Johann Philipp Reis and tested by STC in 1947 would pre-date Alexander Graham Bell by 15 years.
 It was suggested that Gill, who was head of STC at that time, suppressed these findings as STC were negotiating a contract with AT&T and didn’t want to compromise the deal.